 The biggest concern surrounding Meinerz is his level of competition.
 Likely, none of the players he faced will ever be in the NFL.
 It’s the same issue that surrounds all lower-level prospects.
 Guys like Trey Lance and Zach Wilson will both be first-round selections, and both face the same type of criticism.

-The best way for Meinerz to silence those concerns is by competing in events like the Senior Bowl.
+The best way for Meinerz to silence those concerns was by competing in events like the Senior Bowl.
 We won’t honestly know how much stock teams put into where he played until the draft’s commencing.
+Nevertheless, Meinerz did enough at the Senior Bowl to put this qualm in the rear view mirror.

-As far as his on-the-field concerns go, Meinerz lacks above-average physical tools.
-His play strength is excellent, but his natural athletic ability is average at best.
+As far as his on-the-field concerns go, Meinerz doesn’t always play to his athletic upside.
+His play strength is excellent, but his natural athletic ability sometimes underwhelms.
 He’s not naturally flexible, and his feet are quick but not sudden.
 These things likely limit his ceiling in the NFL but shouldn’t cause any significant issues moving forward.
 He could also polish his hand usage, as his technique is good but could be better.

 Most of the concerns are common among mid-round draft prospects.
 The UWW offensive lineman doesn’t possess any damning weaknesses and should be a draft selection somewhere early on Day 3.